Have you ever seen plate spinning?

 As soon as the make ready technician is completed, the carpet cleaner and/or the house cleaner do their work.
 They should be calling these people 3 to 7 days in advance so they are ready to start the day the contractors are finished with their work.

-But don’t have the place cleaned up until the contractors are done with their work.
+Get the place cleaned as soon as the contractor is finished with their work.
 Trust me, the house cleaner will have to go back if the contractor is finished; they always manage to make a mess.

-If you would like us to find out what it would cost for us to do the make ready and lease the property for you, give us a call.
-Or, Click here for more information about finding an OKC property management company.
+If you would like us to find out what it would cost for us to do the make ready and lease the property for you, give us a call, or fill in the contact for below.
+Or, click to finding out more about OKC property management.